Kaushal1011/getmenotes/idea.md

 - error if two consecutive opening fw tags are receive
 - first gm tag should contain metadata about the code i.e Name of notes file, Author, Date, Language
 - currently made for python code.
+- works only on comments starting in newline

 can use lexer mechanism from DenkInterpreter to implement lexing decide on a proper datastructure that parser would use